 Through the creation and maintenance of attractive and informative signage, completed in 2014 the Sunshine Coast can ensure a consistent visual identity and foster a positive tourism image as they enhance visitor experience.
 This will strengthen the region as a destination for tourists contributing to the economic vitality of the Sunshine Coast.

-Island Coastal Economic Trust funded this project on 2014 through the Capital and Innovation program.
+Island Coastal Economic Trust approved funding for this project in 2014 through the Capital and Innovation program.